Food safety incidents in Taiwan: Ta Lien Alcohol Company

-The contents of 11 out of 12 alcohol products manufactured by Ta lien Alcohol Company (大聯製酒工業公司) were found not to match the ingredients listed on their labels as announced by the Department of Finance of Changhua County Government on 28 October 2013.
-The company was fined NT$ 5.5 million.
+On 28 October 2013, the contents of 11 out of 12 alcohol products manufactured by Ta lien Alcohol Company (大聯製酒工業公司) were found not to match the ingredients listed on their labels as announced by the Department of Finance of Changhua County Government.
+The company was fined NT$5.5 million.

 Ting Hsin International Group

 The chairman of Ting Hsin International Group (頂新集團) was indicted in early November 2013 on fraud charges because of mislabeling products and violating the Act Governing Food Sanitation in connection to adulterated oil purchased from Chang Chi Foodstuff Factory Co.

 Wei Chuan Food Corp

 Wei Chuan Food Corp (味全食品) were found to be involved in an adulterated cooking oil scandal.
 The chairman of the company offered a public apology during a press conference on 5 November 2013.

 Reactions

 Domestic responses

 ROC President – On 23 October 2013, President Ma Ying-jeou pledged to strengthen inspection on food and beverage manufacturers and severely punish those with altered food products.
 He also ordered the Ministry of Health and Welfare to hold a national food safety conference in November 2013 to address the issues.

-Executive Yuan – The Executive Yuan had announced that it is setting up a joint food safety inspection and control team between the yuan and Ministry of Health and Welfare and Council of Agriculture.
+Executive Yuan – The Executive Yuan had announced that it is setting up a joint food safety inspection and control team between the Yuan and Ministry of Health and Welfare and Council of Agriculture.

 ROC Ministry of Health and Welfare (MOHW) – On 23 October 2013, Minister Chiu Wen-ta said that he took full responsibility for cracking down the 'black-hearted' food suppliers.